 New Zealand professional pest control operators are also highly regarded overseas for their expertise.
 Many successful rodent eradication operations have been carried out on scores of offshore islands by New Zealanders, using mainly New Zealand-made PESTOFF® rodent baits and blocks.

-Rodents spoil food, spread disease and cause damage by fouling and gnawing.
 Although rodents become more visible and annoying in autumn when their numbers are high and they are looking for shelter to escape the oncoming cold, sensible rodent control involves year-round preventative action to keep populations in check.

 - Choose the right product for the job and seek advice if required.

 - Always use bait stations to ensure bait remains fresh and dry plus prevents access by non-target species.

 - Anticipate the problem rather than reacting to it.
 Preventative pest control is always cheaper, easier and more effective than remedial work.

 - Expose all of the pests to the control measure at the same time and remove all other food options if possible.

 - Follow label directions.
 This will improve results and minimise the risk to non-target animals.

 - Replenish baits when they are consumed by pests and offer a generous amount of bait.